McDonald's: Animal welfare

 McDonald's has been criticized for using factory farmed fast growing chicken breeds in their supply chain.
 These breeds are more likely to suffer from welfare issues such as broken or fractured bones, leg deformities and heart failure.

 Since McDonald's purchases over 2 billion eggs per year, which accounts for about 4 percent of eggs produced in the United States, the switch to cage-free eggs is expected to have a major impact on the egg industry.
 It is part of a general trend toward cage-free eggs driven by consumer concern over the harsh living conditions of hens.
 In 2014, McDonald's pledged to stop using eggs from battery cage facilities in restaurants in Australia by 2017, which was met in 2018.

 McDonald's has been the subject of animal rights activism.
 In 2021, Animal Rising blockaded four UK distribution centers using bamboo towers, leading to food shortages at restaurants.
 They cited "suffering of animals" in the McDonald's supply chain as a motivating factor.

 Legal cases

-McDonald's has been involved in several lawsuits and other legal cases, most involving trademark disputes.
-The company has threatened many food businesses with legal action unless it drops the 'Mc' or 'Mac' from trading names.